IIT-EnergySystemModels/openTEPES/doc/rst/MathematicalFormulation.rst

-:math:`EB, CB`           Set of existing and candidate fuel heaters :math:`EE, CE`           Set of existing and candidate ESS :math:`ER, CR`           Set of existing and candidate reservoirs :math:`EL, CL`           Set of existing and non-switchable, and candidate and switchable lines :math:`EP, CP`           Set of existing and candidate pipelines
+:math:`EB, CB`           Set of existing and candidate fuel heaters :math:`EE, CE`           Set of existing and candidate ESS :math:`ER, CR`           Set of existing and candidate reservoirs :math:`EL, CL`           Set of existing and non-switchable, and candidate and switchable electric transmission lines :math:`EP, CP`           Set of existing and candidate pipelines
 =======================  ===============================================================================================